hidetatz/hidetatz.github.io/data/drafts/how-to-get-along-with-slo-error-budget.md

 * Error Rate - How many 5xx response is responded as a fraction
 * System throughput - Typically measured as RPS (requests per second)
 * Availability - A fraction of the time that a service can be used.
 * Durability - How it is likely that data will be retained over a long period (e.g. 1 year).
-This is
+This is especially used for storage system.
-* Consistency -
+* Consistency - In Microsoft Azure Cosmos DB, users can choose which consistency model they need.
+They provide SLA for its violation rate.[^6]

+Good SLI can measure what users are interested in the service directly.
+But sometimes it's difficult.
+In that case, using another proxy is also OK.

+##

 ---